Lesterpaintstheworld/terminal-velocity/act1_draft.md

 *Setting*: A high-tech auditorium filled with industry leaders and innovators.
 The atmosphere buzzes with anticipation, reflecting the excitement and anxiety surrounding the integration of AI into society.

 - **Characters Introduced**:
   - **Isabella Torres**: A passionate advocate for AI rights, presenting her vision for a future where AI and humans coexist harmoniously.
 Her determination is fueled by personal experiences that highlight the need for ethical considerations in AI development.
+Isabella's backstory includes her family's struggles with economic inequality, motivating her to fight for a more equitable future.
   - **Dr. Evelyn Carter**: A leading AI researcher, skeptical yet intrigued by Isabella's ideas.
 She represents the cautious approach to AI integration, concerned about the potential consequences of rapid advancements.
   - **Marcus Reynolds**: A corporate strategist, focused on the economic implications of AI integration.
 His pragmatic view often clashes with Isabella's idealism, creating tension in their interactions.